faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 4. These are the things we will stop
 5. This is what we'll start

-Whether a company succeeds in transformation will depend on how well leadership understands Organisational Debt, if they have the support and tenacity to see the work required to resolve it through and of course, whether the new strategy is any good.
+Whether a company succeeds in transformation will depend on how well leadership understands organisational debt, if they have the support and tenacity to see the work required to resolve it through and of course, whether the new strategy is any good.

 Transformation is about the most difficult exercise for an organisation, the larger the company the harder it will be.
 Knowing _why_ things are the way they are and considering _how they should be shaped in the future_ are critical.